Filesystem Repository for Kopia

 • The PVC must exist in the same namespace as the ReplicationSource

-• The PVC is always mounted in read-write mode for repository operations
+• PVCs are mounted in read-write mode for repository operations

 Important